Moving to Australia from New Zealand?

 Pre-school/kindergarten wait lists

-Age of children going to Preschool in Australia
+Age of Children Going to Preschool in Australia

 In Australia, preschool is the year before children attend kindergarten at a primary school.
 Remember, Australia’s kindergarten is New Zealand’s year 1.
 See my Australian school’s post.